cortesi/modd/README.md

 # Leisurely start

+## Intro

 When modd is started, it looks for a file called **modd.conf** in the current directory.
-This file has a simple, powerful syntax - one or more blocks, each starting with a set of file patterns, and a specifying set of commands to run when any matching file changes.

-Commands have two flavors: **prep** commands that run and terminate (e.g. compiling, running test suites or running linters), and **daemon** commands that run and keep running.
+This file has a simple, powerful syntax - one or more blocks of commands, each of which can be triggered on changes to files matching a set of file patterns.
+Commands have two flavors: **prep** commands that run and terminate (e.g. compiling, running test suites or running linters), and **daemon** commands that run and keep running (e.g databases or webservers).
 Daemons are sent a SIGHUP (by default) when their block is triggered, and will be restarted if they exit unexpectedly.

+All prep commands in a block are run in order of occurrence.
+If all prep commands succeed, daemons are then restarted, also in order of occurrence.
+If any prep command exits with an error, execution is stopped immediately.
+If multiple blocks are triggered, they too run in order from top to bottom.

+## An example

-Below is a slightly simplified version of the modd.conf file I use when hacking on devd.
+Let's start with a simplified version of the modd.conf file I use when hacking on devd.
 It runs the test suite, builds and installs devd, and keeps a test daemon instance running throughout: